Q. What is a tenancy agreement?

 Q. How do I serve notice when the property is NOT MANAGED by Sewell & Gardner?

-A. You need to write directly to your landlord, the address of which can be found in your signed tenancy agreement.
-Please send a copy of your notice letter to Sewell & Gardner, 103a High Street, Rickmansworth, Hertfordshire, WD3 1AN so that we can organise the check out procedure and confirm your obligations at the end of the tenancy.
+A. You need to write directly to your tenant and ensure you give enough notice in accordance with your tenancy agreement.
+Please send a copy of your notice letter to Sewell & Gardner, 103a High Street, Rickmansworth, Hertfordshire, WD3 1AN so that we can liaise with the tenant to organise the check out procedure and confirm your obligations at the end of the tenancy.

 Q. What happens if either party wants to end the tenancy early?

 A. There are only limited ways in which this can happen.
 The landlord cannot make the tenants move out, nor can the tenants lawfully walk away from their obligations to fulfil the contract.
 Either party might request of the other that a formal surrender of the tenancy be allowed (called a Mutual Release Agreement).
 It would then be up to the parties to agree the terms and conditions of such a surrender and this might include some financial compensation for inconvenience or costs incurred.

 Q. What about insurance?

 A. It is your responsibility to insure your building and the contents, fixtures and fittings.
 You must inform the insurance company that you are letting the property or failure to do so may invalidate your policy.
 Sewell & Gardner are appointed representatives of Homelet and have are able to organise your insurance needs, please speak to a member of the lettings team for a free quotation.
 Even if your property is unfurnished, you are advised to take Landlord Insurance because you will then be covered for property owner's liability, because if your tenant or any of their visitors injures themselves in your property, you could be found negligent and face a hefty legal bill.

 Q. Do I need to advise my mortgage company or freeholder?